 Do what the employer instructs

-Why submitting online may be required
+Why submitting online is often required

 - This is the only way the organization can effectively and efficiently receive, process, manage and track the large volume it receives.